rozimo/proj-02-screenRecord/README.md

-# proj-02-screenRecord
+# About
-A small project following this YouTube video (https://www.youtube.com/watch?v=3yqDxhR2XxE).
+A desktop screen recorder built with Electron, HTML, CSS, and JavaScript.
+However, the application captures screen activity without audio using the Electron desktopCapturer API.

-# Usernames Mess Up
+# Side Note
 moua0356 is my school username, while rozimo is my personal GitHub account.
+The contribution made by moua0356 is still me, rozimo.